pyvista/pyvista/docs/dev/contributing.rst

 Feature Requests
 ~~~~~~~~~~~~~~~~

-We encourage users to submit ideas for improvements to ``vtki`` code base!
+We encourage users to submit ideas for improvements to ``vista`` code base!
 Please create an issue on the `issues page`_ with a *Feature Request*
 label to suggest an improvement.
 Please use a descriptive title and provide ample background information to help